fabian-hk/dnssec_scanner/README.md

 ## Features
 1. Returns one of the three states: Secure, Insecure, Bogus
+2. Returns log messages about the verification process
-2. Warns about misconfiguration
+3. Warns about misconfiguration
-3. Gives detailed error messages if the domain could not be validated
+4. Gives detailed error messages if the domain could not be validated
-4. Returns the protected and unprotected RR sets for the domain name as ``dns.rrset.RRset`` types from ``dnspython``
+5. Returns the protected and unprotected RR sets for the domain name as ``dns.rrset.RRset`` types from ``dnspython``
-5. Proof with NSEC or NSEC3 that a domain name does not exist as well as that DNSSEC is not available in a zone
+6. Proof with NSEC or NSEC3 that a domain name does not exist as well as that DNSSEC is not available in a zone

 ## Mechanics